 - Investment risk tolerance

 Non-qualified stock option gains are taxed as ordinary income when exercised.
+The gain from your non-qualified stock option looks very similar to your regular taxable wage.

 Retirement planning doesn’t end once you retire.
 It’s an ongoing process that you’ll continue to undertake even as you begin to enjoy your life after your career.

-And when you have stock options, an important planning question that will come up as you prepare to make the transition is what happens to unvested and/or unexercised shares at retirement?
+And when you have employee stock options, an important planning question that will come up as you prepare to make the transition is what happens to unvested and/or unexercised shares at retirement?

 Will your unvested shares be forfeited when you retire?
 If so, are you sure you have not included the value of your unvested shares in your retirement calculations?

 The exercise of incentive stock options can also impact your alternative minimum tax bill the following April?
-The spread between the grant price and the exercise price (multiplied by the number of shares exercised) is a preference items for AMT calculations.
+The spread between the grant price and the exercise price (multiplied by the number of shares exercised) is a preference item for AMT calculations.
 A large bargain element may mean a significant tax bill.

 Finally, is exercising and holding more shares, furthering increasing your single stock position, something you should be doing as you enter retirement?